New Eye Study Shows Improper Use of Contact Lenses Will Put You at Higher Risk for Infection and Eye Disease

 - Keep water away from your lenses, Avoid swimming or showering with your lenses

 - Visit your doctor yearly

-Healthy Habits = Healthy Eyes.
+Healthy Habits = Healthy Eyes

-While contact lens are a nice alternative to those who don’t like to wear glasses.
+While contact lens is a nice alternative to those who don’t like to wear glasses.
 I suggest that you look at vision correction surgery to reduce your risk.
 There are a couple of reasons I suggest vision correction surgery to my patients:

 - Vision correction surgery such as LASIK surgery is now safer than wearing contact lenses.

-- Vision correction surgery will save you money in the long run over wearing contact lenses.
+- Vision correction surgery will save you money in the long run over-wearing contact lenses.

 Now with our easy financing options, you can see better today for less.

 We’re Improving Lifestyle Through Quality Vision one patient at a time!
 Contact us today for a FREE consultation.